Jim Mattis: 'Nations With Allies Thrive, Nations Without Allies Wither'

 "What you have got to do is figure out what it is you intend to do at the outset [of a war] and then hold firm to that and don't half-step it," Mattis says.
 "I think that we have had serious policy challenges in figuring out exactly what it is we intend to do and then holding firm to that vision."

-His criticism was directed broadly at U.S. war fighting over the past two decades.
-However, he left the Trump administration after the president indicated he wanted to pull U.S. forces out of Syria.
+His criticism was directed broadly at U.S. warfighting over the past two decades.
+However, he left the Trump administration after the president declared that he wanted to pull U.S. forces out of Syria.

-The U.S. troops helped drive the Islamic State out of the territory it once held, but Mattis and other military leaders have indicated they would like to keep at least a small force in Syria — which remains the case so far.
+Those U.S. troops helped drive the Islamic State out of the territory it once held, but Mattis and other military leaders have indicated they would like to keep at least a small force in Syria — which remains the case so far.

 Speaking about the U.S. wars in general, Mattis says: